Embracing and adapting to a changing landscape is not easy unless you know the rules to play by.

 - Create an environment where learning can happen organically.
 For instance, whet audience interest by letting learners rate and review courses on a social platform, or create more opportunities for co-workers to collaborate and learn from one another.
 At Facebook, much of the learning is driven by employees and imparted by peers.

 Adult learners are freedom-loving individuals.
-They want to have the freedom to learn whenever they want to, which may not be during their work hours.
+They want the freedom to learn whenever they want to, which may not be during their work hours.
 They do not want to be yanked from their desk to attend a training program or be made to go through a course when they need to do something else.
 They want learning content to be delivered to them when needed, and not when the management should use up the training budget.
 Learner engagement is no longer confined to the 9-to-5 setting.

 The new rule of workplace learning is to provide on-demand learning.
 The key to learner engagement is to make learners feel empowered by letting them access learning whenever, wherever.